nsoft/jesterj/README.md

 # Project Status

 Current release version: 1.0-beta2.
-(But head revision in github is much better right now!
+(But head revision in GitHub is much better right now!
 New release soon)

 Can be used with gradle configuration: